Did you know that certain life events and scenarios can qualify a previous first-time homeowner to become a first-time homebuyer all over again?

-If you bought your first home while you were with your former spouse and are now a single parent, you qualify as a first time home buyer.
+If you bought your first home while you were with your former spouse and are now a single parent, you qualify as a first-time homebuyer.

-With no employment, these men or women rely on another family member’s income, becoming displaced homemakers when they no longer receive that income.
-If you’re a displaced homemaker who has only ever owned your first primary home with a spouse, you qualify as a first time home buyer.
+With no employment, this individual relies on another family member’s income, becoming displaced homemakers when they no longer receive that income.
+If you’re a displaced homemaker who has only ever owned your first primary home with a spouse, you qualify as a first-time homebuyer.

-Principal Residences Not Permanently Attached to a Foundation
+- Principal Residences Not Permanently Attached to a Foundation

-Properties That Fail To Meet State/Local Compliance Regulations
+- Properties That Fail To Meet State/Local Compliance Regulations

 Buying Your First Home, Again